sanikamal/gan-diffusion-atoz/README.md

 - Overview
 - Getting Started
 - Projects
-    - GAN Projects
+    - GAN
         - Project 1: Basic GAN
         - Project 2: Conditional GAN
         - Project 3: Wasserstein GAN
         - Project 4: StyleGAN
-    - Diffusion Projects
-        - Project 5: Basic Diffusion Model
-        - Project 6: Diffusion with Conditioning
-        - Project 7: Advanced Diffusion Techniques
+    - Diffusion
+        - Introduction to 🤗 Diffusers
 - Contributing
 - License
 - Acknowledgments

 ## 📚 Overview

-This repository contains a series of mini-projects that cover various aspects of GANs and Diffusion Models, from basic concepts to advanced techniques.
+This repository contains mini-projects covering various aspects of GANs and Diffusion Models, from basic concepts to advanced techniques.
 Each project is presented as a Jupyter notebook and includes detailed explanations, code examples, and visualizations to help you understand how GANs and Diffusion Models work and how to use them.

-The projects are organized in a logical order, starting with the basics of GANs and Diffusion Models and gradually building up to more advanced topics such as conditional GANs, Wasserstein GANs, StyleGAN, and advanced diffusion techniques.

 ## 🚀 Getting started